 To select between the Lyft services, tap the circular car icon near the bottom of the screen, then select from the list of services.

 Find the Cheapest Insurance Quotes in Your Area

-Set your pickup location by dragging the pin to wherever you want to be picked up, then tap the Set pickup button.
+After you enter your destination and select a Lyft service, you can set your exact pickup location by dragging the pin to wherever you want to be picked up, or by entering the address in the “Location” text box.
 If you want to be picked up from your current location, don’t move the pin.
-To move the pin back to your current location, tap the arrow icon in the lower right corner and the pin will reset to your location.
+To move the pin back to your current location, tap the target icon in the lower right corner and the pin will reset to your location.